 The EPRU Disciplinary Committee consists of five members who serve at the request of the Executive Board.
-The committee reviews sin-bin and send-off reports submitted by referees and administers penalties in accordance with the USA Rugby Disciplinary Guidelines.
-Other problems with behavior of our members, on and off the pitch also fall under their jurisdiction.
-The committee strives to be fair to all concerned and to protect the participants and good name of rugby.
+The committee reviews card and send-off reports submitted by referees and administers penalties in accordance with the USA Rugby Disciplinary Guidelines.
+Other problems with behavior of our members, on and off the pitch also fall under the Disciplinary Committee’s jurisdiction.
+The committee strives to be fair to all concerned, to protect the participants, and good name of rugby.

-Anyone interested in serving on the committee should contact the disciplinary director at large, the president or the secretary of the union.
+Anyone interested in serving on the committee should contact the Director at Large, the President or the Secretary of the union.

 EPRU Disciplinary Policies & Guidelines — Revised December 2015 to include EPRU Variations on World Rugby Regulation 17

 Pursuant to the new disciplinary procedures issued by USA Rugby, every alleged offender is entitled to a hearing prior to the Disciplinary Committee imposing any sanction.